taherfattahi/STM32F401-ESP32-UART-Communication/README.md

      - If line is `"BTN: PA0 pressed"`, toggles LED state.
      - Prints status to Serial Monitor.
    - **handleFromPC()**
-     - Forwards any text typed in Serial Monitor to STM32 (optional debugging).
+     - Forwards any text typed in Serial Monitor to STM32.

-3. **Result**
-   - Every press of STM32 button → LED toggles ON/OFF on ESP32.
-   - Debug messages show both STM32 lines and LED status.

 ---